microsoft/pai/src/kube-runtime/package_cache.md

 Since we use kube runtime to initialize the environment before job container, it is possible to use the runtime container as a "cache" of some frequently-needed packages.

+Note: `Package Cache` only stores packages for systems of arch `x64`.

 ## How to enable cache for your plugin

 **1. Add packages you want to store cache for in the file [`package_cache_info`](src/package_cache/package_cache_info)**: